Eamonn Andrews: Broadcasting career

-He was probably best known as the presenter of the UK version of This Is Your Life, between its inception in 1955 and his death in 1987, when he was succeeded by Michael Aspel (who had also succeeded Andrews as the host of Crackerjack! more than twenty years earlier).
+He was probably best known as the presenter of the UK version of This Is Your Life, between its inception in 1955 and his death in 1987, when he was succeeded by Michael Aspel (who like Andrews hosted Crackerjack! nearly twenty years earlier).
 Andrews was the first This Is Your Life subject on British television when he was surprised by the show's creator, Ralph Edwards.
 Andrews also created a long-running panel game called Whose Baby? that originally ran on the BBC and later on ITV.
 He was a regular presenter of the early Miss World pageants.

-Andrews chaired the Radio Éireann Authority (now the RTÉ Authority) between 1960 and 1964, overseeing the introduction of state television to the Republic of Ireland and establishing the broadcaster as an independent semi-state body.
+Andrews chaired the Radio Éireann Authority (now the RTÉ Authority) between 1960 and 1964, overseeing the introduction of state television to Ireland and establishing the broadcaster as an independent semi-state body.
 At about this time, he also acquired a number of business interests in Ireland, including recording studios and a dance hall.
 Andrews stepped down from the RTÉ Authority amidst a bitter political storm over what was seen as the controversial content of The Late Late Show.
 Before leaving RTÉ, Andrews defended the show as 'freedom of expression'.